peteklein23/performant-wordpress/README.md

 # performant-framework

-A developer-friendly, performance-oriented framework for quickly builing applications with WordPress
+An opinionated, developer-friendly, performance-oriented framework for builing applications quickly with WordPress.